ltarry/ECE572_Summer2025_SecureText/assignment2/deliverables/assignment2_report.md

 #### 2.2.6 Provider Configuration

+Before starting the server, in your terminal run: export GITHUB_CLIENT_ID="Ov23liKAGQ5DVCq4cMlJ" export GITHUB_CLIENT_SECRET="client secret submitted on brightspace"

-When starting server, select option 3 to prompt a firefox browser pop-up, a URL is given if pop-up does not occur.
+Now, when starting server, select option 3 to prompt a firefox browser pop-up, a URL is given if pop-up does not occur.
 Login with github account credentials and paste redirect URI to console.
 Once shown in assignment test, best practice is to logout from github to clear cache and nano users.json to remove username/ email from file.

 #### 2.2.6 Testing and Validation
 <!-- How did you test that your implementation works correctly? -->